ParallelMaths/parallel/pages/3-summaze.md

 * Option A – £100/week.
 * Option B – a salary that doubles each week, starting at £10/week.

 How much would each option deliver in total after 6 weeks?
-(Please don't include commas in your answer.)
+(Please include commas in your answer.)

 <input type="number" data-id="s3-q1" placeholder="Option A Total"/>